confluentinc/cp-demo/docs/index.rst

    .. figure:: images/connector_list.png

-4. Click any connector view or modify any details of the connector configuration and custom transforms.
+4. Click any connector name to view or modify any details of the connector configuration and custom transforms.

    .. figure:: images/connect_replicator_settings.png